Medicaid eligibility and enrollment in New Hampshire

 Our guide to financial assistance for Medicare enrollees in New Hampshire includes overviews of these programs, including Medicare Savings Programs, Medicaid long-term care benefits, and eligibility guidelines for assistance.

-New Hampshire’s Medicaid program continued to renew benefits throughout the pandemic when they had enough information to do so, but people were not disenrolled during that three-year period even if they were no longer eligible or failed to respond to a renewal notice.
-There are 102,000 Medicaid enrollees in the state (out of a total of about 250,000) whose eligibility was pended during the pandemic.
-These individuals were sent yellow notices from the state, informing them that the pandemic-era continuous coverage rules were ending, and that they need to watch out for a renewal notification and respond to any information requests, if applicable.
+New Hampshire’s Medicaid program continued to renew benefits throughout the pandemic when it had enough information to do so, but people were not disenrolled during that three-year period even if they were no longer eligible or failed to respond to a renewal notice.
+There were 102,000 Medicaid enrollees in the state (out of a total of about 250,000) whose eligibility was pended during the pandemic.
+These individuals were sent yellow notices from the state, informing them that the pandemic-era continuous coverage rules were ending, and that they needed to watch out for a renewal notification and respond to any information requests, if applicable.

-Legislation impacting New Hampshire Medicaid
+New Hampshire Medicaid history and details

 Does New Hampshire use a privatized version of Medicaid expansion?